P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/pebkac.md

 ## What is this about?
 We're going phishing for creds through Wi-Fi!
-For simplicity we're going to stick to the basic scenarios offered by wiphisher.
+For simplicity we're going to stick to the basic scenarios offered by wifiphisher.
 Know that these should be customized to the target for a higher chance of it working.

 No, I will not be sharing my templates, modules, scenarios and stuff here :p